raoul2000/cam-browser/README.md

 ## Feature list

-- [x] basic HTTP Auhtentication protection
+- [x] basic HTTP Authentication
 - [x] view images(jpg) and video(mkv) created by the cam on movement detection
 - [x] navigate by date folders
-- [x] add support to timezone
+- [x] add support to time zone
 - [x] manual delete selected image and video
 - [x] manual delete image and video per date
-- [x] sms notification on movement detection [free.Fr](http://www.free.fr) only
+- [x] SMS notification on movement detection - [free.Fr](http://www.free.fr) only
-- [x] automatics purge files
+- [x] automatics purge files (dedicated service)
+- [ ] validate configuration on startup
 - [ ] manage more than one single home camera

 ## Requirements

-No DB needed !!
-No framework !!
-Just PHP >= 5.2 and you're good to go !
+No DB needed, no framework, Just PHP >= 5.2 and you're good to go !

 ## Screenshots